the42/bevaddressapi/README.md

 ## Configuration and running
 bevaddressapi accepts two environment variables for configuration:

+`PORT` - the tcp port on which the websocket API will listen for incoming connections, defaults to 5000 if not set;
-`PORT` - the tcp port on which the websocket API will listen for incoming connections;
+`SECPORT` - the tcp port on which the websocket API will listen for incoming TLS connections; If not set or empty, the service is only served unencrypted;
 `DATABASE_URL` - a url defining the connection parameters to the database.

 Currently only PostGIS is supported as the database backend.
 See the